Analyticverse/gcs-upload-demo/rest-api.md

-## Demo: Using REST API for Uploading a EHR to Google Cloud Storage (GCS)
+## Demo: Uploading a CSV or JSONL File to Google Cloud Storage (GCS)

 ### Goal

 This tutorial is intended to guide participating **Integrated Health Care Sites** in securely uploading **EHR data** to the designated Google Cloud Storage (GCS) buckets at the **Connect Coordinating Center**.
+This document outlines how to upload files using the REST API, with considerations for different file types (e.g., CSV, JSON, JSONL) and the use of absolute vs. relative file paths.
 Two methods are provided to accommodate different security policies regarding CLI usage.

 ---

 ### Prerequisites

 - You must have a GCS bucket to upload your file.
-- Your Google Cloud project must have the necessary APIs enabled (Google Cloud Storage API).
 - You should have appropriate permissions to upload files to the GCS bucket.

 ---

+### File Types

+Depending on the file type you are uploading, the `Content-Type` header must be set correctly:

+- **CSV files**: Use `text/csv`.
+- **JSONL (Newline-delimited JSON) files**: Use `application/json` or `application/x-ndjson`.

+---

-### Method 1: Uploading CSV to GCS Using `gcloud auth print-access-token`
+### Method 1: Uploading Files to GCS Using `gcloud auth print-access-token`

 #### Step 1: Obtain Access Token using `gcloud`